edersonschmeing/docs/content/courses/apc/etapa4/algoritmos-recursivo.md

 weight: 30
 ---

 A recommended reading list for the course.
+This course...

 ## Books